awslabs/amazon-s3-tar-tool/README.md

 Currently Multipart Uploads have a minimum requirement of 5MB per part and each part can go up to 5GiB.
 The total maximum MPU object size is 5TiB.

 s3tar automatically detects the size of the objects it needs to tar.
 The **total size** of all the files must be greater than 5MB.
 If the individual files are smaller than the 5MB multipart limitation the tool will recursively concatenate groups of files into 10MB S3 objects.
-The first file of a group is a 5MB empty file (zeros), everything gets appended to this file, on the last file of the group a `CopySourceRange` is performed removing the `5MB` pad.
+The tool generates an empty 5MB file (zeros) and everything gets appended to this file, on the last file of the group a `CopySourceRange` is performed removing the `5MB` pad.
 As a last step the tool will merge all the objects together creating the final tar.

 ```
 Group1 = remove5MB([(((((5MB File) + header1) + file1) + header2) + file2)...])